Notice of Mortgage Foreclosure Sale - NewsBreak

 by April Scheinoha Reporter The Thief River Falls City Council made it official at its meeting Tuesday, Jan.
 17.

-Newfolden - Merlyn Lindemoen, of Newfolden, passed away peacefully on Sunday, January 15, 2023 at the Villa St. Vincent in Crookston, at the age of 67
+Bemidji - Doris LaJambe, 101, of Bemidji, formerly of Oklee, passed away peacefully on Wednesday, January 18, 2023 at Havenwood Care Center in Bemidji

 Sherman Plante, 86